dwongdev/MediaWolf/README.md

 ## **🌍 Proposed Project Features:**

 ### Books (Readarr & Anna’s Archive)
-✅ Missing List → Read from Readarr, fetch missing books and auto-download via Anna’s Archive
+📚 Missing List → Read from Readarr, fetch missing books and auto-download via Anna’s Archive
-✅ Manual Search → Search Anna’s Archive and download books (user selection and defined file structure)
+🔍 Manual Search → Search Anna’s Archive and download books (user selection and defined file structure)
-✅ Recommendations → Generate book suggestions based on Readarr library (using a background tasks to scrape from Goodreads) - with options to add or dismiss suggestions including filters and sorting
+💡 Recommendations → Generate book suggestions based on Readarr library (using a background task to scrape from Goodreads) - with options to add or dismiss suggestions including filters and sorting

 ### Movies (Radarr & TMDB)
-✅ Recommendations → Read Radarr library and suggest similar movies via TMDB (with options to add or dismiss suggestions including filters and sorting)
+🎮 Recommendations → Read Radarr library and suggest similar movies via TMDB (with options to add or dismiss suggestions including filters and sorting)
-✅ Manual Search → Search via TMDB with option to add to Radarr
+🔍 Manual Search → Search via TMDB with option to add to Radarr

 ### TV Shows (Sonarr & TMDB)
-✅ Recommendations → Read Sonarr library and suggest similar shows via TMDB (with options to add or dismiss suggestions including filters and sorting)
+📺 Recommendations → Read Sonarr library and suggest similar shows via TMDB (with options to add or dismiss suggestions including filters and sorting)
-✅ Manual Search → Search via TMDB with option to add to Sonarr
+🔍 Manual Search → Search via TMDB with option to add to Sonarr

 ### Music (Lidarr, LastFM, yt-dlp & Spotify)
-✅ Manual Search → Search Spotify for music and download via spotDL (which uses yt-dlp)
+🎶 Manual Search → Search Spotify for music and download via spotDL (which uses yt-dlp)
-✅ Recommendations → Generate artist recommendations from LastFM based on Lidarr library (with options to add or dismiss suggestions including filters and sorting)
+🎤 Recommendations → Generate artist recommendations from LastFM based on Lidarr library (with options to add or dismiss suggestions including filters and sorting)
-✅ Missing List → Read Lidarr library, fetch missing albums and download via yt-dlp
+💀 Missing List → Read Lidarr library, fetch missing albums and download via yt-dlp

 ### Audiobooks (Readarr, Spotify, AudioBookBay & LibriVox??)
-✅ Missing List → Read from Readarr library, fetch missing audiobooks and auto-download
+🎧 Missing List → Read from Readarr library, fetch missing audiobooks and auto-download
-✅ Manual Search → Search Spotify and download audiobooks (user selection and defined file structure)
+🔍 Manual Search → Search Spotify and download audiobooks (user selection and defined file structure)
-✅ Recommendations → Generate audiobook suggestions based on Readarr library - with options to add or dismiss suggestions including filters and sorting
+📚 Recommendations → Generate audiobook suggestions based on Readarr library - with options to add or dismiss suggestions including filters and sorting

 ### Downloads (via yt-dlp)
-✅ Direct Download Page → Input YouTube or Spotify link and download video/audio using spotDL or yt-dlp
+💽 Direct Download Page → Input YouTube or Spotify link and download video/audio using spotDL or yt-dlp

 ### Subscriptions (via spotdl and yt-dlp)
-✅ Schedule System → Subscribe to YouTube Channels, Spotify or YouTube Playlists and download on a schedule
+🗓️ Schedule System → Subscribe to YouTube Channels, Spotify or YouTube Playlists and download on a schedule

 ### 🛠️ **Tech Stack Overview**